In This Article

 Things to avoid:

-If you are living with a high-functioning alcoholic or think you may be, communication is essential to help them.
+If you live with a high-functioning alcoholic or think you may be, communication is essential to help them.

 Do not try to have a conversation when they are drunk.
 Instead, speak to them when they are trying to quit or cut down on alcohol.
 This will make them more receptive to your ideas, and it may make them realize that they need to change their behaviors.
 Make sure you remain non-judgmental and empathetic.